arrayfire/arrayfire/docs/pages/interop_cuda.md

     float *d_x = x.device<float>();
     float *d_y = y.device<float>();
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Accesing the device pointer in this manner internally sets a flag prohibiting the arrayfire object from further managing the memory.
+Ownership will need to be returned to the af::array object once we are finished using it.

 Before  launching your custom kernel, it is best to make sure that all ArrayFire computations have finished.
 This can be called by using af::sync().
 The function ensures you are not unintentionally doing out of order executions.
 af::sync() is not strictly required if you are not using streams in CUDA.